influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/_index.md

 {{< expand-wrapper >}}
 {{% expand "May adversely affect system performance" %}}

+When creating or updating a database, you can configure the table column limit to be lower than the default or up to 1000, based on your requirements.
 InfluxData identified 250 columns as the safe limit for maintaining system performance and stability.
 Exceeding this threshold can result in